shupp/VegaDNS-CLI/README.md

 ```

 ### From email/password
-If you need to first create api keys from a given email/password, you can currently use curl and basic auth to generate the keys:
+If someone created an account for you, and you need to create api keys from a given email/password, you can currently use curl and basic auth to generate the keys:

 ```
 curl -X POST -u <email>:<password> <api_host>/1.0/apikeys